Windows 7: Archiving Thunderbird Emails to Individual PDFs - Retry

 Once I had the emails in individual HTML files with workable filenames, I ran wkhtmltopdf again.
 I started by taking a directory listing of the files to be converted; I put those into a spreadsheet, as before; and in the spreadsheet I used more or less the same wkhtmltopdf formula shown above in order to produce working commands.
 These pretty much succeeded.
 I was now getting good PDFs from the emails.
 It seemed that wkhtmltopdf had a habit of wrapping lines severely or perhaps indenting them too much.
 That is, if I wrote an email in reply to someone else, the text of my email would look fine,

-to which I was replying,
+to which I was replying,typically shown below the

-reply text, would be
+reply text, would beindented and then broken

 like this.